Easy Halloween Diorama Apothecary Jars

 Graveyard Halloween Apothecary Jar

-The Halloween ornaments for the graveyard are quite tiny and topple easily, especially the tiny gravestones.
-To work around this cut a round piece of paper, and then wrap your wool gluing it to the paper as you work.
-Once the paper is covered, trim off the excess wool and place the paper mounted wool into the bottom of your jar.
-Taking this extra step made it much easier to arrange the small ornaments.
+The Halloween graveyard ornaments are quite tiny and topple easily, especially the tiny gravestones.
+To work around this build a simple base.
+Cut a round piece of paper and then wrap your wool gluing it to the paper base as you work.
+Once the entire paper is covered, trim off the excess wool and place the wool covered paper base into the bottom of your jar.
+Taking this extra step stabilized the soft wool base making it much easier to arrange the small ornaments.

 All of these little Halloween graveyard ornaments came from Michaels.
-Michaels had a sale on but I suggest doing some shopping around to see if your dollar store has any.
-Our stores haven’t got much inventory yet.
+There was a sale on but I suggest doing some shopping around to see if your dollar store has any.
+The Canadian dollar stores don’t have much Halloween inventory in stock yet.

 Once you know how you’re going to arrange your little ornaments, place them in your jar.